Photo © Shutterstock

 Along with our trust in interest-led learning and our trust that our adventurous children will be safe, patience and time are required to help our life learning children go where their curiosity takes them.
 Children need unstructured time to play, dream, create, and explore.
 We should try and remember that learning is not something that we do to our kids, or that we can produce in them.
 An education is not something they “get”…it is something they create for themselves, on a life-long basis.
 The best learning – perhaps the only real learning – is that which results from our children’s personal interests and investigations, from following their own passions and asking their own questions.
 Our role as parents is to give them time to pursue their own answers, not to provide the “correct” answers.

 Our support for their curiosity will, as our children grow older, sometimes be more active.
 We can provide guidance about the various ways to satisfy their curiosity: articulating helpful questions, conducting web searches, using a library, contacting and/or meeting people (adults or other young people) who know a lot about the topic, evaluating the quality of the sources and information, and so on.
 We can help nurture their imaginations through storytelling, reading aloud, travel and neighborhood expeditions, and time in Nature.
 Equally important is our modeling curiosity; when they see adults asking questions, being skeptical, pursuing adventures, and learning-by-doing, they’ll not only learn but be armored against society’s tendency to sit back and accept the information that’s fed to us.

-Wendy Priesnitz is Life Learning Magazine’s editor, the mother of two grown daughters who grew up without school, and the author of thirteen books.
+Wendy Priesnitz is Life Learning Magazine’s founder and editor, the mother of two grown daughters who learned without school, and the author of thirteen books.